Chaya Someswara Temple: Description

 Of the three shrines, the one on the east houses Surya, the solar deity and the one facing north has a Vishnu shrine.
-The third one houses Sri Someswara (Lord Shiva), the main deity in the form of a lingam.
+The third one houses Sri Someshwara (Lord Shiva), the main deity in the form of a lingam.
 The pillars are decorated with intricate carvings depicting scenes from Ramayana, Mahabharata, and Puranas.
 The temple got its name as there is an everlasting shadow (Chaya in Telugu) on the Shiva Lingam in the main temple all day long.

 The ceiling blocks are carved, with the central section featuring ashta-dikpala and Natesa (dancing Shiva) in the center.
-However, the carving is smaller and more eroded compared to the one in nearby Paccala Someswara temple, likely because this feature was getting phased out of Hindu temples of Telingana by around 1100 CE.
+However, the carving is smaller and more eroded compared to the one in nearby Pachala Someshwara temple, likely because this feature was getting phased out of Hindu temples of Telingana by around 1100 CE.
 The antarala of each sanctum has a pair of pillars.
-The doorframes before each sanctum is simpler than the Paccala temple, yet enlivened by figurines at its pedyapinda section.
-The Chaya Someswara temple illustrates the square principle of Hindu architecture, in nearly every section, from its sanctums to mukhamandapa, rangamadapa, antarala, and in the vimana superstructure.
+The doorframes before each sanctum is simpler than the Pachala temple, yet enlivened by figurines at its pedyapinda section.
+The Chaya Someshwara temple illustrates the square principle of Hindu architecture, in nearly every section, from its sanctums to mukhamandapa, rangamadapa, antarala, and in the vimana superstructure.
 Even the pillars, panels, niches and interior ceiling frames follow the square principle.